ShadowRonin/shadowronin-github.io/_posts/2023-11-01-learning-rust.markdown

 - re-implement existing tools in rust
     - [build-your-own-x](https://github.com/codecrafters-io/build-your-own-x?utm_source=tldrwebdev)
     - Maybe redis?
-- A project using WASM
 - Take a look at different Rust based tech stacks
     - [BETH](https://www.youtube.com/watch?v=cpzowDDJj24)
     - [No Boilerplate's recommended stack](https://www.youtube.com/watch?v=pocWrUj68tU)
+- A project using WASM
+- Look into data processing with Rust

 # Starting the book
 Over the last few days I've read the first half of [the book](https://doc.rust-lang.org/stable/book/title-page.html), up through chapter 11.
-From hearing some about Rust before hand, I was expecting this to be confusing and hard.
-So far though it reminds me a lot of TypeScript.
+From hearing some about Rust before hand, I was expecting this to be confusing, so far though it reminds me a lot of TypeScript.
 The only feature that is going to take some getting used to is ownership.

 ## Ownership
-Ownership is an interesting feature of Rust that helps make sure memory usage is safe, e.g. that there are no leaks or invalid references, two serious issues possible in C++.
-In general, the function that created a variable "owns" it, and ownership is passed on if the variable is passed to another function(or struct).
+Ownership is an interesting feature of Rust that helps make sure memory usage is safe; that there are no leaks or invalid references, two serious possibilities in C++.
+In short, the function that created a variable "owns" it, and ownership is passed on if the variable is passed to another function(or struct).
 Once ownership is passed the original function can no longer use the variable.
 Note ownership does not apply to *scaler* values.
 Example:
 ```rust
 fn main() {
     let a = String::from("foo");